-For instance, when your child is three or younger, the language can sound like this:
+For instance, when your child is five or younger, the language can sound like this:

 “We tried so hard to have you.
 Sometimes parents need a little help to make a baby.
-Mommy and/or daddy received a special gift from someone that helped us have you.”
+I/We received a special gift from someone who helped us have you.”

-If the child asks to meet the donor, they are not trying to replace you.
-They are likely just intrigued by the thought of this mysterious person.
-Instead of responding with a hard “no” which may be off-putting for the child, you can leave the door open by simply saying, “maybe someday.”
+Also, don’t panic if your child asks to meet the egg donor or the embryo donors.
+It’s important to know that they are not trying to replace you.
+Instead of responding with a hard “no” which may be off-putting for the child, you can leave the door open by simply saying, “Maybe someday.”

 As stated by Creating A Family,